taosdata/TDengine/docs/en/30-enterprise/21-double-replicas.md

 ## Introduction

 This section describes the double replicas feature, which is available from TDengine Enterprise 3.3.0.0.
-With this feature, you can create a database with 2 replicas instead of 3, but can still achieve high availability with lower hardware cost.
-The replica number is specified when creating a database.
-If one vnode of a vgroup is down over a period, the remaining vnode will take a special role "AssignedLeader" to continue to provide service.
-There are only two vnodes in each vgroup of a database with 2 replicas: Leader vnode and Follower vnode.
-If only the follower vnode is down, the vgroup can continue to server; However, if the leader vnode is down, whether the vgroup can continue to serve depends on the data synchronization state between the vnodes of the vgroup.
+Compared with triple-replicas database, double-replicas database can achieve high availability with lower hardware cost.
+Each Vgroup in a double-replicas database has only two Vnodes.
+When one Vnode fails, the Mnode can determine whether the other Vnode can provide services independently based on the data synchronization status.

 ## Create Database with 2 Replicas